neel132-zz/IntellectAssignment/README.md

 ```
 ## Answer 3 -
-  Libraries worked with are listed below -
+  Few Libraries worked with are listed below -

   1. lodash
       ```